Avoid Fair Housing Pitfalls as a Texas Landlord

 • Required documentation

-Then the important part: apply it the same way every time.
+Then comes the important part: apply it the same way every time.
 If you make exceptions, document the exception and make sure your policy allows it in a non-discriminatory way.
+In short, consistent tenant screening criteria beat “I’ll know it when I see it” every day of the week.

 Advertising: describe the property, not the “perfect tenant”